 Queries for alerts are automatically saved as Streams.

 You create a Stream based on queries to your span data.
-Lightstep continuously monitors for span data that matches that query and saves it as a Stream.
+Cloud Observability continuously monitors for span data that matches that query and saves it as a Stream.
 You can create a Stream:

 Use our public API to list, retrieve, update, and create Streams.
 You can also retrieve a specific time series for a Stream.